AwesomeLogos/picons/CONTRIBUTING.md

 # NAMING

-__Serviceref:__
+__srp-index:__

+These are entries from Enigma2 service reference linking to the logos in this repository

 - UPPERCASE
 - Only the part `296_5_85_C00000` is used, the parts `1_0_1_` and `_0_0_0` must be removed.

+__snp-index:__

+- These are modified name entries from Enigma2 service names linking to the logos in this repository.
+Modification to names listed below.

+- lowercase only
+- letters `a to z` and numbers `0 to 9` only apart, from following exceptions
+- replace `&` with `and`
+- replace `+` with `plus`
+- replace `*` with `star`
+- spaces or other characters skipped

+- Example names
+- `5*` will use `5star`
+- `*` replaced with `star`

+- `Sony Chnl +1` will use `sonychnlplus1`
+- All lower case, space is skipped, `+` replaced with `plus`

+- `BT Sport//ESPN` will use `btsportespn`
+- All lower case, space is skipped, `/` skipped as it is not a-z, 0-9 or the three accepted/replaced characters.

+- You can use both the service reference and SNP name entries.
+Enigma2 gives priority to the service reference over teh SNP name.
+This is required when different services have the same SNP name.
+For example, ITV on 28.2E and also iTV on 13E.
+STV 2 on 28.2 and STV2 on 23.5

 __Logo:__

 - LOWERCASE
 - NO spaces, fancy symbols or `.-+_*`, except for the exceptions below.
 - Time sharing channels are seperated by `_`.
 - If the logo name you wish to use already exists, add a unique identifier like `-trechuhipe`, this is a pronounceable random 10 character string generated using [this](http://www.generate-password.com) password generator.
-Grouping togheter logos using the same unique identifier is possible.
+Grouping logos together using the same unique identifier is possible.
 - Filetype `svg` is the way to go, otherwise `png`.
 - The resolution doesn't matter for `svg`, for `png` try to get it > 800px.
 - When submitting `svg` files, make sure to convert `text` to `paths`.